JoaoMarcosPC/Chatcord/README.md

 - [How to use](#how-to-use)

 ## 📖About
 This project was made based on video by [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA).
-It is a simple local hosted real-time chat, where the users can choose among different rooms to join and talk.
+It is a simple local hosted real-time chat created using websockets.

 ## 🖥Technologies
 - [Node](https://nodejs.org/en/)